cp-tools/cpt-lib/README.md

 ---

-However, if you wish to fallback to the older method, you may use the *archived* version using:
+However, if you wish to fallback to the older method, you may use the *archived* version:
 ```go
 go get -u github.com/cp-tools/cpt-lib/v1
 ```
-Note that, there will not be any future updates or support for this or other older versions.
+Note that, **there will not be any future updates or support** for versions prior to v2.